*This entry was written on 10/25/2011, but backdated to when the events actually occurred.

 First, you have to step out into speeding traffic and wriggle your fingers.
 Generally, a cab will flash its lights if it’s vacant.
 We get the white cabs because they have meters, but the black ones are okay for very local trips if you know how much the trip should cost you.
 You lean over the window and name a place (street, address, building) and the cab driver nods his head.
 Yes, of course he knows how to get to the Grand Mall.
 You happily clamber in.
 He drives a few meters, then turns around and asks you if he should go left or right.
-If you don’t know, then your ride is punctuated with frequent stops to ask other drivers or beggars on the sidewalk.
+If you don’t know, then your ride is punctuated with frequent stops to ask other drivers or people on the sidewalk.
 All that happiness you felt upon snagging a cab dissipates as you drive aimlessly around town, and soon, you hate your cab driver like you hate all things evil.

 However, I’ve picked up a lot of Arabic in cabs.
 I can now say turn around “lef”, wait here “stenna henna“, here is good “henna quoiss”, stop “o-af”, and obviously the directions.
 My favorite phrase has been “yalla-bina“, which means let’s go quickly.
 I learned much of this from Sarah and Anna, my friends from England and Scotland respectively.
-Anna also finds that saying normal English words and phrases in an Indian accent helps.
+Anna also finds that saying normal English words and phrases in an accent helps.
 “Grand Mall” is not helpful, but shouting “GRAN MOLE!!” in staccato will get you where you need to go.
 Getting to rugby from the Wadi this weekend was a nightmare; we drove around aimlessly for a while before calling someone at the game and having them put a security worker on the phone.

 Last night’s cab experience wasn’t nearly as exciting as the experience that followed.
 We heard of a Halloween costume shop on Nasr Street, and I used my friend’s directions to get us there.
 I thought we were doing well, but after a few trips up and down the street, I realized we had no idea where to tell our driver to go.
 We got out – he didn’t even want the full fare, if that shows how miserable he felt driving 4 girls around who kept shouting “turn around” or mumbling in English – and decided to ask at a Mobinil (a phone/electronics store).
 The man we asked was busy inputting names into the queue so he gave us a number and told us to wait on customer service…to ask where a costume store was.
 I was laughing at this point, and after Ashley walked into a car mirror, we decided to just grab a cab and give up.
 If you ever come to Cairo, be prepared to do a lot of that.